Foreign relations of Libya under Muammar Gaddafi: Schengen Area visa ban

 In February 2010, the dispute with Switzerland spread, with Libya refusing to issue entry visas to nationals of any of the countries within the Schengen Area, of which Switzerland is a part.
 This action was apparently taken in retaliation for Switzerland blacklisting 188 high-ranking officials from Libya.

 As a result of the ban, foreign nationals from certain countries were not permitted entry into Libya at Tripoli airport, including 22 Italians and eight Maltese citizens, one of whom was forced to wait for 20 hours before he was able to return home.
 Three Italians, nine Portuguese nationals, a Frenchman and a European citizen who arrived from Cairo were repatriated.
-In addition to citizens of Schengen Area countries being refused entry, it has been reported that several Irish citizens have been turned away, despite Republic of Ireland not being a member of the Schengen agreement.
+In addition to citizens of Schengen Area countries being refused entry, it has been reported that several Irish citizens have been turned away, despite Ireland not being a member of the Schengen agreement.
 An unnamed Libyan official at the airport asked to confirm the ban told Reuters: "This is right.
 This decision has been taken.
 No visas for Europeans, except Britain."

 In response, the European Commission criticised the actions, describing them as "unilateral and disproportionate", although no immediate 'tit-for-tat' response was announced.